 Lack of parental cooperation.

-Inability of child care program to meet the needs of the child.
+Inability of the child care program to meet the needs of the child.
 Staff will consult with the parent concerning how any problems might be solved before ending the care arrangement.
 The parent will be referred to other community resources.

 Repeated failure to pick up the child at scheduled time.
 Failure to complete and return required forms.